Duchess Hedwig of Württemberg: Life

 (1515–1568) from his marriage to Anna Maria (1526–1589), daughter of the Margrave George of Brandenburg-Ansbach-Kulmbach.

 She married on 10 May 1563 in Stuttgart Landgrave Louis IV of Hesse-Marburg (1537–1604).
 As a strict Lutheran, she was a major influence on her husband.
 As a result, he remained with the Duke of Württemberg in close religious association, but he also came into confrontation with his brother William, who wanted to unite all Protestant forces in Germany.

-Hedwig died in 1590 and was buried next to her husband under in a tomb, with her statue in the St. Mary's Church in Marburg.
+Hedwig died on 4 March 1590 and was buried next to her husband under in a tomb, with her statue in the St. Mary's Church in Marburg.